 VAMA stresses the importance of its role in Government Affairs and acting on behalf of its members to advocate for industry matters.
 One way to ensure that VAMA stays informed on issues that may affect our industry is to continue our relationship with our Legislative Consultant, Jeff Smith.

-Jeff Smith, III, The Smith Group, Inc.
+Jeff Smith, IV, The Smith Group, Inc.

 4900 Augusta Avenue, Ste.
 101